-Given Goucher’s history, I would have expected her to be supportive of the athletes, even if her experience was different.
-Instead, in the now-deleted post, Goucher, along with several other former CU Buffs runners, chose to write messages praising and supporting Wetmore.
+Given Goucher’s history, I would have expected her to be supportive of the athletes.
+Instead, in the now-deleted post, Goucher, along with several other former CU Buffs runners, wrote messages praising and supporting Wetmore.

-As a college runner myself, I’ve looked up to Goucher for years.
+As a college runner myself, I’ve looked up to many of these runners for years, especially Goucher.
 I value and appreciate the work she has done to improve athletic culture.
 I understand that after having a positive experience with Wetmore as a coach, she—and the other runners in the post—would want to defend him.

 In any form, I cannot speak to the truth of the allegations against Wetmore.
 That job is for the ongoing investigation and people involved.
-However, I will comment on the fact that many athletes who have had experiences similar to Intile’s—with different coaches—saw Kara’s post.
-I ponder how the post may impact their willingness to speak out knowing that this might be one of the consequences.
+However, I will comment on the fact that many athletes who have had experiences similar to Intile’s—with different coaches—saw these posts.
+I ponder how the posts may impact their willingness to speak out knowing that this might be one of the consequences.